DerwenAI/strwythura/README.md

 ## Set up for demo or development

-This library uses [`poetry`](https://python-poetry.org/docs/) for package management, and first you need to install it.
-Then run:
+This library uses [`poetry`](https://python-poetry.org/docs/) for package management and you need to install it to get things running:

 ```bash
 poetry update